dotnet/AspNetCore.Docs/aspnetcore/grpc/supported-platforms.md

 >
 > * Kestrel
 > * TestServer
-> * IIS&Dagger;
+> * IIS&dagger;
-> * HTTP.sys&dagger;
+> * HTTP.sys&Dagger;

-&Dagger;IIS requires .NET 5 and Windows 10 Build 20241 or later.
+&dagger;IIS requires .NET 5 and Windows 10 Build 20241 or later.

-&dagger;HTTP.sys requires .NET 5 and Windows 10 Build 19529 or later.
+&Dagger;HTTP.sys requires .NET 5 and Windows 10 Build 19529 or later.

 For more information, see <xref:grpc/aspnetcore>.